 All courses are taught with a practical approach encouraging learners (students) to take notes, practice new skills, ask questions and explore the topic.
 Group work and discussion encouraged.
 Handouts distributed.
 If you have any queries or need more information, please complete the form at the end of this page, or you can email me if you have any queries or need more information.

-|eBooking for Beginners||11.06.16||Sat||10:00||16:00||Northampton|
+|eBooking for Beginners||24/02/18||Sat day||Northampton|

-|Blogging for Beginners||18.06.16||Sat||10:00||16:00||Northampton|
+|Blogging for Beginners||17/03/18||Sat day||Northampton|

 |Creative Writing – Beginners||21/04/18||Sat day||Wellingborough|